 If the gaining agency decides to conduct an investigation, the investigation must be conducted under the gaining agency’s s.15(3) procedures.

 The Commissioner may determine special arrangements in respect of an employee moved under MoG changes if certain circumstances exist concerning the employee’s employment.
-Section 72(5A) of the PS Act and regulation 8.3 of the PS Regulations set out these circumstances.
+Section 72(5A) of the PS Act and s.87 of the PS Regulations set out these circumstances.
 They include, among other things, circumstances where:

 a misconduct investigation is underway in the former agency